willfarrell/docker-selfsigncert/README.md

-# Docker: Self Signed Certificates
+# Docker: Self-Signed Certificates
-Container to easily inject self signed certs into other docker containers via volumes
+Container to easily inject self-signed certs into other docker containers via volumes

 ## Features
 - Creates separate CA using RSA or ECDSA